 There aren’t subchapter titles in the series, but if there were, you might not do better than the five stages (plus “Death” or "Loss" for #1).

-Importantly, we finally get into the room at the time of the crime.
-Initially, I had considered only dealing with this in dialogue – but there’s plenty of exposition already (and we already need Valius Ying’s comic relief to help us go along).
-But, no – I realized that, by this point, readers really deserved to see what happened and how it happened, just as much as Zayne did.
+Importantly, we finally got into the room at the time of the crime.
+Initially, I had considered only dealing with this in dialogue – but there’s plenty of exposition already (and we already needed Valius Ying’s comic relief to help us go along).
+Instead, I had realized that, by this point, readers really deserved to see what happened and how it happened, just as much as Zayne did.